VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: CONCLUSION

 \section{CONCLUSION}

-In this paper, we propose and validate the effectiveness of high-quality images with strong continuity in improving the detection accuracy of Convolutional Neural Networks (CNNs).
-Introducing the VulMCI system method as an improvement over the baseline approach of transforming source code into images, we address the issue of color discontinuity.
-Within VulMCI, an adaptive stitching pixel-row oversampling method is designed to generate more continuous code features.
-Theoretical analysis and parameter studies are conducted, showcasing high detection performance on the SARD and NVD datasets.
-This multidimensional approach substantiates the validity of the experimental results.
+In this paper, we propose and validate that high-quality images with strong continuity can effectively improve the detection accuracy of Convolutional Neural Networks (CNNs).
+Additionally, we introduce the use of CFG-based pixel row oversampling method, which synthesizes new samples by concatenating between CFG node code, enhancing the continuity of code images.
+We conduct theoretical analysis and parameter studies, design and compare multiple oversampling methods, as well as some advanced vulnerability detection systems.
+VulMCI achieves high detection performance and low time overhead in both the SARD and NVD datasets, demonstrating its effectiveness.